 Specimen plants are plants grown by themselves, usually, in a lawn or garden, for ornamental effect, rather than being massed with others as are bedding plants, hedge plants, or edging plants.
 Specimen plants can thus serve as focal points in a landscape design.

 It is easy to remember what "specimen" plants are if you learn the Latin root that the word is based upon.
 The Latin root, spec- means "to look at."
 Consequently, a specimen plant is one you would single out in your landscape as being particularly worth looking at and thereby deserving of "center stage" in your yard.
-Often this will be a tree, but it could also be a shrub, perennial, or other plant if it is sufficiently large, especially showy, cuts a bold figure, or strikes the eye as being quite unusual.
+Often this will be a tree, but it could also be a shrub, perennial, or another plant if it is sufficiently large, especially showy, cuts a bold figure, or strikes the eye as being quite unusual.

 An example of a specimen plant is a flowering tree that has a prominent spot reserved for it on a lawn.
 What type of tree should you use?
 Well, that is a highly personal choice.
 For example, if you have a favorite color, you might make your selection from a number of candidates whose flowers sport that particular color.
 Many prefer flowers that are vibrantly colored rather than white flowers and would reject a tree such as the Japanese lilac to be a specimen.
 But it could be any visual attribute that you, yourself attach value to.

 Some people would make a pleasing plant form the criterion they use for selecting a specimen plant, rather than pretty flowers.
 Their argument is that an interesting branching structure, for example, can be appreciated year-round, rather than for just the short period during which a tree or shrub blooms.
 It is easier to make that case in the context of landscaping for small spaces, where space constraints may limit you to one specimen plant.

 Plants with interesting forms include: